How Do I Break the Binge Cycle? A Salt Lake City Eating Disorder Therapist Explains

 The struggle you feel with binge eating can be incredibly challenging, both emotionally and physically.
-The pain of feeling trapped in a cycle of overeating, followed by guilt and shame, can be overwhelming.
-It's discouraging to feel like food has control over your life, and the constant battle with cravings and emotional triggers can lead to a sense of helplessness.
-The desire to stop binge eating often comes from a place of wanting relief from the physical discomfort and the emotional toll it takes.
-The fear of judgment makes it difficult to reach out for help.
-No matter how embarrassed you feel, binge eating disorder treatment can help you find relief from binging.
-There is hope, and with the right support and strategies, it's possible to break free from the binge eating cycle and have a better relationship with food.
+Many women in Salt Lake City describe feeling trapped in a cycle of overeating followed by guilt and shame.
+The pain of feeling like food has control over your life can be overwhelming.
+The constant battle with cravings and emotional triggers can leave you feeling discouraged and helpless.
+For many women, the desire to stop binge eating comes from wanting relief from the physical discomfort and the emotional toll it takes.
+At the same time, the fear of judgment can make it hard to reach out for help.

 Tips to stop binge eating